-Your Financial Aid Award Letter is created based on the results of your Free Application for Federal Student Aid (FAFSA).
+Your Financial Aid Notification is created based on the results of your Free Application for Federal Student Aid (FAFSA).
 Without the FAFSA, we're unable to create a personalized financial aid award for you.
 If you haven't completed your FAFSA, please start there—learn more about completing the FAFSA.

 Cost of Education

 Financial Aid Notification

-The next section of the Award Letter presents aid you are eligible for, based on the data submitted through your FAFSA.
+The next section of the Notification presents aid you are eligible for, based on the data submitted through your FAFSA.
 Aid can include federal, state, CIA- and private-funded sources of financial aid.
 This aid may include loans, grants, and scholarships, and Federal Work-Study.

 You can read more about your financial aid award package on Net Partner, where you will review and accept your financial aid.

-Net Partner is an online portal where you can review and learn more about the aid awarded to you, determine what documents are needed in order for us to complete your financial aid award, and most importantly, accept your financial aid package.
+Net Partner is an online portal where you can review and learn more about the aid awarded to you, determine what documents are needed in order for us to complete your financial aid, and most importantly, accept your financial aid package.
 Login to Net Partner at netpartner.cia.edu.

 If you are logging into Net Partner for the first time:

-Your Award Letter may have listed “Missing Documents.”
+Your Award Notification may list “Missing Documents.”
 You can read more about what documents we'll need from you, and where to find them, in Net Partner.
 It is important to submit these documents before May 1.

-As soon as the verification process has been completed, you will notified by the Office of Financial Aid to review and accept your financial aid award online at Net Partner.
+As soon as the verification process has been completed, you will be notified by the Office of Financial Aid to review and accept your financial aid award online at Net Partner.

-If you are selected for verification, you'll need to submit a 2022-23 Verification Worksheet (dependent student form or independent student form).
+If you are selected for verification, you'll need to submit a 2024-25 Verification Worksheet.
 We may also ask for additional information to complete the verification process.
 This additional information may include:

 Your 2022 IRS Tax transcript or a copy of your 2022 tax return